czue/pegasus-docs/deployment/fly.md

     $ fly postgres attach {app-name}-db -a {app-name}

     Postgres cluster {app-name}-db is now attached to {app-name}
-    The following secret was added to wedding-plan1:
+    The following secret was added to <app name>:
       DATABASE_URL=postgres://.....
     ```